dwightjack/marco.solazzi.me/src/content/blog/journey-through-switches.md

 ### Results

+After investigating these libraries, some clear patterns emerge in how switches are implemented across the ecosystem.

 As I suspected, most of the library authors settled for a more conservative pattern using a `label` and a checkbox with (or without) the `switch` role.

 It might seem that the `label + button` pattern isn't used a lot, but remember that React is the most popular JavaScript library, shadcn and Radix have large adoption, and Headless UI is used in [Tailwind's own premium UI library](https://tailwindui.com/components).

+**Accessibility testing results**

 As for screen readers, in my quick tests using VoiceOver, NVDA, and Narrator, all these patterns worked as expected, correctly reporting switches or checkboxes and their states.